 In some cases, trampolines are allowed by insurance companies with no restrictions or requirements, and you'd be able to file a claim if someone was hurt using the trampoline.
 In other sets of circumstances, though, insurance companies will cover such trampoline-related injuries only if the homeowner takes certain safety precautions — often, this means the trampoline needs to be encircled with a safety net.

 And then there are the situations in which trampolines are simply not covered at all by a homeowners insurance policy.
-If that's the case, the homeowner would be entirely responsible for costs of any injuries or damages related to a trampoline on the property.
+If that's the case, the homeowner would be entirely responsible for the costs of any injuries or damages related to a trampoline on the property.
 The insurance company could also use the presence of a trampoline as a reason for not renewing the policy.

 Again, the rules and insurance consequences of having a trampoline on your property can vary widely.
-So before buying one it's wise to look into your particular situation to see how a trampoline would impact your home insurance.
+So before buying one, it's wise to look into your particular situation to see how a trampoline would impact your home insurance.

 1. Best overall: Berg Champion Trampoline